“Why do I have to write two T’s in the word butter when I only hear one sound?

 through

-Now this one’s a little trickier— bordering between being “fun to figure out” and “just easier to memorize,” I would probably go with the latter, but it is gratifying to know that with a little “out of the box” thinking, we CAN crack this word, should we chose to!
+Now this one’s a little trickier— bordering between being “fun to figure out” and “just easier to memorize!”
+I would probably go with the latter for this one, but it is gratifying to know that with a whole lot of cognitive flexibility, we CAN crack this word if we really want to!

-The ou is not making the sound that it should, nor is it making the o or u sound, but just like the word you that was mentioned at the top of this post, it is making the most likely sound of its “cousin” oo … and by cousin, I mean another similar Secret that looks like it could be a possible relative, as it shares a common relative, which is o.
-(The sound for oo can be seen in the oo poster way up above.)
+Granted, the ou is not making the sound that it should, nor is it making the o or u sound, but like the word you that was mentioned at the top of this post, it IS making the sound of its “cousin” oo.
+And by cousin, I mean a Secret that looks like it’s a “relative” as they share common letters, which in this case is an o.
+Using this “hierarchy of likelihood” to work through the most, next most and finally “if all else fails” options mirror the brain’s system for learning, and it’s great critical thinking practice for young word doctors.

-And then we have the same problem with gh that we had with a couple of the other words up above— nothing that a good word doctor can’t fix, as gh is just being difficult and refusing to talk, as is his prerogative.
+But we’re not done yet, as we still have that same little problem that we had above with gh, but it’s nothing that a good word doctor can’t fix!
 However, it does require an extra analytical step to crack the word, which may be one too many to make it worthwhile.
-Thus, it merits the time, energy and space in the brain that’s required memorize.
+Thus, this word may be worth the extra time, energy and space in the brain that’s required to memorize it.

-This video clip shows a group of first graders playing “Word Doctor” and applying some critical analysis and diagnostic thinking to the word light.
-While they can already read the word, they bothered by the fact that i is bothering to say his name when there Mommy E® or Babysitter Vowel® in sight!
+The video clip below shows a group of first graders playing “Word Doctor,” applying critical analysis and diagnostic thinking to make sense of the word light.
+While they already know how to read the word, they want to know WHY I isn’t saying his name when Mommy E® and the Babysitter Vowel® is in sight.

-For a quick overview of the Superhero Vowels® and their “short & lazy” sound disguises, watch the video below.
+For a quick overview of the Superhero Vowels® and their “short & lazy” sound disguises, watch this video.